Floobits/floobits-vim/README.md

 `vim_executable mvim`

-This option will sometimes call redraw, which can make the minibuffer blink on ocassion.
+This option will sometimes call redraw, which can make the minibuffer blink on occasion.

-The biggest disadvantage of this method is that Vim will cancel leader keys.
+The biggest disadvantage of this method is that Vim will cancel leader key maps.
+If this is an issue, you can call  `:FlooPause` and `:FlooUnpause` to pause/unpause the event loop.
+Alternatively, you can type really quickly.

 ## 2. CursorHold/CursorHoldI with feedkeys.

-If your Vim wasn't launched as a server, or something goes wrong, floobits falls back to making an event loop by repeatedly triggering autocommands.
+If your Vim wasn't launched as a server, or something goes wrong, Floobits falls back to making an event loop by repeatedly triggering autocommands.
 This will unfortuantely escape any key sequence, like ctrl-w j, unless you finish it within one tick of the event loop.
 You can call  `:FlooPause` and `:FlooUnpause` to pause/unpause the event loop if you have to.
 Alternatively, you can type really quickly.

-Unfortunately, at the end of the day, Vim is purposefully designed to make async actions impossible and these are the only options available.

 ## Installation